aws-samples/media-analysis-policy-evaluation-framework/deployment-instruction.md

 ### Deploy the CDK package using CloudShell
 1. Clone the source code from GitHub repo

-(Please download the zip file, upload it to CloudShell, and unzip the folder for testing purposes if the repo is not published on GitHub yet.)
 ```
 git clone https://github.com/aws-samples/media-analysis-policy-evaluation-framework
 cd media-analysis-policy-evaluation-framework